Leody Taveras Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks fourth in MLB.

-- The Yankees' 3.36 team ERA ranks third across all league pitching staffs.
+- The Yankees have the third-ranked team ERA among all league pitching staffs (3.31).

 - The Yankees surrender the ninth-fewest home runs in baseball (25 total, one per game).

-- His most recent time out was on Saturday against the Toronto Blue Jays, when the right-hander threw 5 2/3 scoreless innings while allowing four hits.
+- In his most recent appearance on Sunday, the righty went 5 2/3 innings against the Toronto Blue Jays, giving up no earned runs while surrendering three hits.

+- In five games this season, the 27-year-old has put up an ERA of 6.30, with 10.8 strikeouts per nine innings.
+Opponents are batting .298 against him.

 © 2023 Data Skrive.
 All rights reserved.